LoHertel/lost-in-cupboard/README.md

 ## Getting Started

-### Training
+### Setup on Saturn Cloud
-Training the model on a GPU is significatnly faster.
+Training the model on a GPU is significantly faster.

 You could use Saturn Cloud to train the model on a GPU for free.